Spain coughs up billions to keep regions in medicine

-Deputy Prime Minister Soraya Saenz de Santamaria said the government would pay 17 billion euros (13.7 billion pounds) to suppliers of its autonomous communities.
+Deputy Prime Minister Soraya Saenz de Santamaria said the government would pay 17 billion euros ($21.19 billion) to suppliers of its autonomous communities.
 Spain's Health Ministry said 73 percent of that money would be for unpaid healthcare bills.

 "The pharmaceutical industry sees the plan as very positive, because it solves a problem that was threatening the survival of companies and the functioning of the national health service in normal conditions," said a spokeswoman for Farmaindustria, which represents drug companies in Spain.